 Almost every year, a large earthquake occurs somewhere in the world and captures the public's attention.
-But it's not the only one—thousands of smaller tremors happen on a daily basis and often go unnoticed by most people.
+Meanwhile, every day thousands of smaller tremors often go unnoticed by most people.
 Although we usually consider the ground to be solid and stable, the earth is, in fact, constantly shifting under our feet.

 What causes earthquakes?

 Earth's crust ranges from 3 to 45 miles deep (5 to 70 kilometers).
 The crust is a thin, hard shell that floats on the denser, hotter rock of the mantle.
-The crust is divided into several pieces, known as tectonic plates, that are constantly in motion, sliding past one another in regions known as faults or fault planes.
+The crust is divided into several pieces known as tectonic plates that are constantly in motion, grinding past one another at boundaries known as faults.

 An earthquake's size, or magnitude, depends on how large its parent fault is and how much it has slipped.
 Because these faults extend from the surface down to several miles deep, geologists can't simply visit the source to calculate these numbers.
-Instead, they rely on a tool known as a seismograph, which measures how much the earth moves over the course of a quake.
+Instead, they rely on a tool known as a seismograph, which measures seismic waves, or vibrations, from an earthquake.

 By using the readings from at least three seismographs, geologists can triangulate the origin of the earthquake.
 At the fault, that origin is called the hypocenter; on the surface, the epicenter.

-Although minor earthquakes occur around the world, most of the major ones are centered on well-known fault lines.
+Most of the major earthquakes strike on well-known fault lines.
 Californians, for instance, are unlikely to be shocked if they feel the ground shuddering beneath their feet.
-But a map released by the United States Geological Survey in 2011 reveals that 39 out of the 50 states have a moderate to high seismic hazard risk.
-Many of these are due to the 'New Madrid' fault in the center of the country, which runs from St. Louis to Memphis.
+But a draft map released by the U.S. Geological Survey in 2014 reveals that 42 out of the 50 states have a moderate to high seismic hazard risk.

 Preparing for disaster

 Scientists have not yet come up with a way to forecast earthquakes.
-Although animals are reputed to have a sixth sense when it comes to these vibrations, there has been no research to confirm it, much less determine how such predictions might occur.
+Although animals are reputed to have a sixth sense when it comes to these vibrations, no research has confirmed it, much less determined how such predictions might occur.
 In many cases, animals are simply sensing the arrival of earthquake waves that go unnoticed by people.

-However, there are some basic things that can be done to prepare for an earthquake.
+Even without such forecasts, there are some basic things that can be done to prepare for an earthquake.
 The Federal Emergency Management Agency recommends that all families everywhere should have an emergency kit in their home and car, and communicate with your loved ones a plan for any type of disaster (not just for earthquakes).
-Such preparation can make a difference not only physically but emotionally.
+Such preparation can make a difference not only physically, but also emotionally.

 If you live in known earthquake territory, make sure your shelves are firmly attached to the walls, with heavy objects on lower shelves.
-Keep heavy hanging objects away from beds and sitting areas, and fasten fixtures such as large televisions to the walls.
+Keep heavy objects away from beds and sitting areas, and fasten fixtures such as large televisions to the walls.
 Locate a safe place in each room, under a sturdy desk or table, where you can seek refuge from falling objects.
 Reinforced doorways can be a safe shelter, but most indoor doorways are not strong enough; a sturdy desk is likely to provide more protection, according to the U.S Geological Survey.

 If you are outside, get into an open area, away from structures or bridges.
 According to FEMA, many deaths in the 1933 Long Beach earthquake occurred when people ran outside, only to be crushed by falling debris from collapsing structures.
 Remember that the shaking ground rarely causes injury or death; instead, it is the falling objects that result from the quake.
 If you are in a car, stop as soon as you are able, but stay inside the car.
 If you are at or near the beach, move quickly inland to avoid potential waves from tsunamis.